LTUC/amman-dotnet-401d2/2ndHalfOverview/Outline.md

 3. // Create Checkout page from Basket page to complete order
 4. Create Receipt page of order confirmation of all items purchased

-### Wednesday
-1. Authorize.NET

-#### Sprint 2 User Stories Part 4
-1. As a user, I would like to use AUth.NET as my automoatic payment processing system
-2. AS a user, I would like a fake Credit card to be used for every transaction that occurs in my site.
-3. As a user, I want to view all my previously submitted orders and items.
-4. As an admin, I wnat to be able ato see all orders that have been submitted from the admin dashboard

 #### Goals and Reflections
 (See Dev Showcase)